COLUMNS

 VARCHAR |

-Column data type.
-Arrays of primitive types show the name |
+Column's data type, for example Arrays of primitive types show the name

 DATA_TYPE_ID |

-INTEGER | Catalog-assigned unique numeric ID of the data type. |
+INTEGER | Unique numeric ID assigned by the Vertica catalog, which identifies the data type. |

 DATA_TYPE_LENGTH |